A world of your own with Sydney’s Best Private Dining Rooms

 Open: Tues-Wed: 6pm–12am, Thurs:12pm-12am, Fri:12pm-1am, Sat: 8.30am-1am, Sun:8:30am-11pm

 Bar H, Surry Hills

 Husband and wife team, chef Hamish Ingham and sommelier Rebecca Lines, are a match made in heaven at their venue Bar H. With interesting, food combining Japanese, Chinese and Australian elements, you’ll be in for a treat.
 Their private dining room is housed in their intimate wine cellar space and can seat 25 people for a sit down dinner.
 Plus, Bar H sits in a prime location with nearby bars including Tio’s Cerveceria, Wild Rover and Golden Age Bar & Cinema just a hop, skip and jump away.

 Mon – Sat: 6pm-11:30pm, Sun: closed

-Renowned Sydney chef Luke Mangan’s glass brasserie is one of the pinnacles for fine dining in Sydney, and is the perfect place to celebrate a very special occasion.
-Whether it’s a milestone, a graduation, an engagement or something else, you’ll be treated very well here.
+Renowned Sydney chef Luke Mangan’s glass brasserie is known for it’s fine dining feel in Sydney, and is great for a corporate lunch or special celebration.
 You have a few private dining rooms to choose from at glass brasserie.
-The Kitchen Table sits up to 8 guests in a very stylish room including Georg Jensen designs and offers a degustation or a la carte menu.
+The Kitchen Table sits up to 8 guests in a stylish room featuring Georg Jensen designs and offers a degustation or a la carte menu.
 The Private Dining Table is an exclusive table set on the edge of the restaurant, away from the direct view of surrounding tables and sits up to 14 people.
 The Wine Bar (pictured) is our favourite spot.
 It seats up to 38 people and overlooks the Queen Victoria Building.
 It sits below their towers of wine and is completely private.